kylenewm/kylenewm/README.md

 # Projects

 I recently built an autonomous coding orchestration system to circumvent key failures with LLMs and agentic systems (in a private repo).
 At a high level, it is a three-layer system that takes a high-level plan and autonomously ships it, handling task execution, multi-model adversarial code review, among other items.
-Note that these projects are just POCs

-These projects towards the bottom were how I learned where models and agentic systems actually break: taking shortcuts, optimism bias, context drift, silent failures, and lack of continual learning, among others.
+These personal projects towards the bottom were how I learned where models and agentic systems actually break: taking shortcuts, optimism bias, context drift, silent failures, and lack of continual learning, among others.
 Here is a very high-level diagram displaying the core loop of it.

 <img width="1583" height="803" alt="updated_image" src="https://github.com/user-attachments/assets/342e52f2-2749-4f50-9e72-3af37b0b91df" />